EstherNjihia/learning-git/README.md

 # learning-git

-This repo was used to learn git from Amigiscode
+This repo was used to learn git from Amigoscode